About Me

 Growing Up

-I was born in Richland, Washington, but spent most of my childhood in Bellevue, where I moved with my family in second grade.
-As the youngest of four, I was lucky to grow up surrounded by strong role models—my two older sisters and eldest brother (nine years my senior) always challenged me in different ways, shaping my competitive nature and love for learning.
+Originally hailing from eastern Washington, I spent most of my childhood in Bellevue, where I moved with my family in second grade.
+As the youngest of four, I was lucky to grow up surrounded by strong role models.
+My two older sisters and eldest brother (nine years my senior) showed me what it was to be an intelligent, hard-working student, not to mention the many cultural influences I drew from each one of their unique interests.

 Meeting Shannon & Moving to Salt Lake City

 One of the most defining moments in my life came when I met Shannon, the love of my life.
-We got married in 2016, and in 2017, I made the move to Salt Lake City as she pursued her Doctorate in Physical Therapy at the University of Utah.
-It was a huge transition—one that set me on a path of career growth, personal discovery, and new opportunities.
+We got married in 2016, and in 2017, made the move to Salt Lake City as she pursued her Doctorate in Physical Therapy at the University of Utah.
+It was a huge transition that gave us the unique opportunity to pave our own way, starting from scratch and building our way up together in what ended up being an incredible land of opportunity.

 Passions Beyond Work